topst-development/Documentation/TOPST-D3/Software/Sample_Application/SPI.md

 **Parameters**

-n  **path**: The path argument points to a pathname naming the file.
+-   **path**: The path argument points to a pathname naming the file.

-n  **oflag**: Values for **oflag** are constructed by a bitwise-inclusive OR of flags from the following list, defined in **<fcntl.h>**.
+-  **oflag**: Values for **oflag** are constructed by a bitwise-inclusive OR of flags from the following list, defined in **<fcntl.h>**.
 Applications shall specify exactly one of the first three values (file access modes) below in the value of **oflag**:

-l  O_RDONLY: Open for reading only.
+-  O_RDONLY: Open for reading only.

-l  O_WRONLY: Open for writing only.
+-  O_WRONLY: Open for writing only.

-l  O_RDWR: Open for reading and writing.
+-  O_RDWR: Open for reading and writing.
 The result is undefined if this flag is applied to a FIFO.

 **Return Value**